bwcompton/EcoAssess/dev/implementation-plan.md

 - **Commits: no sign-off / no `Co-Authored-By` trailer.** Commit (do **not** push) as an end-of-session safety net — guards against RStudio-save clobbering.
 Match the repo's terse message style.
+- **Commit message formatting: no hard line breaks in the body.** BC reads commits through RStudio and GitHub, both of which wrap long lines themselves.
+Subject line is short; body paragraphs are one long line each, with blank lines between paragraphs and before bulleted lists.

 ## Data sources